 When Your Shipment from China Arrives to Your Country

-When your goods are close to arriving in your city, your freight forwarder will give you a call to let you know how much you owe them (more on this later), an ETA, and where to pick your goods up.
+When your goods are close to arriving in your city, your freight forwarder will give you a call or an email to let you know how much you owe them (more on this later), an ETA, and where to pick your goods up.

 The same thing is true for ocean freight except they won't ever try to deliver your package to your home.
 You always have to pick it up from either the port or a nearby warehouse.